 This topic was discussed in a recent CommPRO webinar by top communications executives.
 Here are five key skills for next generation communicators.

 Storytelling with Data

 Many communicators chose their profession to avoid having to deal with data and numbers.
 They tend to have very high EQs (Emotional Quotients) and great storytelling skills.
-And often feel that they are not as skilled in the more data-driven business skills found in branches such as finance or legal.
-David Chamberlain, former VP of Corporate Communications at PNC explains that communicators need to use the insights found by analyzing media data to make better decisions and have a clear understanding of what’s relevant and what is not.
-Are our CSR campaigns working to garner more positive SOV?
+And often feel that they are not as adept at the more data-driven business skills found in branches such as finance or legal.
+David Chamberlain, former VP of Corporate Communications at PNC, explains that these are actually essential skills for next generation communicators because they need to analyze and use media data insights to make better decisions.
+Media data allows you to answer questions like: are our CSR campaigns working to garner more positive SOV?
 Do we need to reallocate resources to messages that are not pulling through?
 Are our spokespeople staying on message?

-Communicators can apply their storytelling skills to explain the insights that their analysis is providing.
-Click & Tweet!
+Communicators can apply their storytelling skills to explain the insights that their analysis provides.
 Charts and graphs aren’t very interesting without the narrative to explain what someone is looking at and why they should care.
 Insights from your analysis should ultimately answer the question “what do we do next?”

 Bill Price, VP of Communications at Zoetis notes that having a playbook mentality with only one way of thinking will not make you a successful business partner.
 Instead, he explains that, “you have to be adaptable to the strengths of leadership and their priorities and what works for them”.
 Instead of being a coach that makes players adapt to a system, be a coach that understands the talent and build success with that talent.
 Being able to recognize priorities and adapt to them is an important skill to create great business partnerships.